 - 6.1.1 NATS has been actively involved in meetings and stakeholder engagement relating to the implementation of FRA for several years.
 Much of the initial engagement work undertaken prior to Deployment 2 (during Deployment 1) underpins the design proposed in this ACP and has contributed to the development of the FRA programme as a whole.
 For full details of these earlier activities, see the CAA's airspace change portal Free Route Airspace Deployment 1 (D1). - 6.1.2 Given the similarity of the FRA proposals, the engagement and consultation work has had a degree of scalability to mitigate stakeholder consultation fatigue.
 A significant amount of engagement was undertaken in the development of Design Principles (DPs) for FRA D1, which for consistency of design throughout the UK high-level airspace, were used as the draft design principles for FRA D2.
 These are defined in the Stage 1 Design Principles document (Ref 11). - 6.1.3 Design Options were also consistent with previous deployments.
 These were evaluated against the DPs and presented as Options 1 3 for consultation with targeted stakeholders.
 See Stage 2A Design Options (Ref 12) and Stage 2B Design Principle Evaluation (Ref 13) for full details. - 6.1.4 NATS commenced a focused consultation on the proposed airspace changes on 6th September 2021.
 The consultation was conducted via the CAA online portal where users could submit a formal response.
-We completed all the consultation and engagement activities described in our Consultation Strategy Document (Ref 15) and targeted those stakeholders listed in Appendix A of that document. - 6.1.5 The consultation was open for twelve weeks; closing on 29th November 2021. - 6.1.6 The Step 3D Collate and Review document (Ref 18) provides a detailed summary of the consultation and engagement activities and provides analysis of the feedback.
-There were no significant design changes following consultation.
+We completed all the consultation and engagement activities described in our Consultation Strategy Document (Ref 15) and targeted those stakeholders listed in Appendix A of that document. - 6.1.5 Additional stakeholders were added in week 3 of the consultation.
+This included Borealis Alliance members who had been erroneously omitted during the compilation of the 'West' stakeholder list, and future airspace entrants i.e. drone/BVLOS operators who were identified and added to ensure inclusivity to potential future users of the airspace in this region.
+It should be noted that ANS (Finland) and Avinor (Norway) were omitted from the stakeholder list presented in Stage 3, however this was an error and they were included in the stakeholder list15. - 6.1.6 The consultation was open for twelve weeks; closing on 29th November 2021. - 6.1.7 The Step 3D Collate and Review document (Ref 18) provides a detailed summary of the consultation and engagement activities and provides analysis of the feedback.
+As described in Step 3D document, an additional email was sent to airlines as there had been a low uptake in responses and these are high interest high impact stakeholders. - 6.1.8 There were no significant design changes following consultation.